harshitaa1801/harshitaa1801/README.md

 - 👋 Hi, I’m Harshita Jain
-- 👨‍💻 Backend Engineer | Java, Spring Boot, Docker, AWS
+- 👨‍💻 Backend Engineer | Python, Django, Docker, Redis, AWS
-- ⚡ Optimizing database design & query performance
 - 🛠 Building high-performance RESTful APIs & scalable systems
 - 📚 Always learning and exploring new technologies
+- 🏏 I love cricket and bollywood music 🎧
 - ⚡ Fun fact: Coding is like cricket—knowing when to go big or play it safe!

 <!---